 “Blesma is a sponsor and has been vital in giving me more confidence,” she says.
 “As a team, we have sorted out all our own logistics for the trip, and that’s something Blesma has helped empower me to do.
 I used to rely on organisations to run things, now I’m making them happen.”

 But as well as her major missions, she’s keeping her hand in with disability sport.
 “I’ve just bought this new race chair from another athlete,” she says.
 “Before I was injured, I was a triathlete and the more sport I’ve done, the more I have realised that endurance sports are my real love.
 The longer the race, the better I get!

-Meanwhile, Nerys has also stretched herself mentally through her involvement in the Blesma Community Programme and the Graeae Theatre Company’s production of This Is Not For You .
+Meanwhile, Nerys who was paralysed from the chest down has also stretched herself mentally through her involvement in Making Generation R and the production of This Is Not For You .

 “That was a phenomenal and genuinely life- changing experience,” she says, “and off the back of it, I have even been offered a job with Graeae as a co-lead creative facilitator in schools.
 That’s just an amazing feeling.

 “I've never been the most confident in a big group of people, or been the arty, theatrical person who stands out and is good with words.
 I have always been nervous so taking part in that was a crazy journey.
 I’ve discovered I can interact with people and change the way they think.